SesameSesame

 Sandbox Provider

-Sesame supports multiple sandbox providers for running agent tasks.
+Sesame supports multiple sandbox providers for running agent sessions.
 See the dedicated documentation for each provider:

 VariableDefaultDescription